tymyrddin/purple/source/docs/distribution-networks/threat-landscape/procedural-threats/insider-threats.md

 An insider might provide credentials for a high-authority employee (an engineer or operator with Schakelbevoegd flag), giving the external attacker immediate privileged access to e-terracontrol.
 An insider might disable or delay the security monitoring during a critical window, giving the external attacker time to execute their attack undetected.
-An insider might physically plant equipment in a Stedin substation (a network-monitoring device, a device that injects false IEC 60870-5-104 telecontrol frames, or a device that reprograms an RTU).
+An insider might physically plant equipment in a substation (a network-monitoring device, a device that injects false IEC 60870-5-104 telecontrol frames, or a device that reprograms an RTU).

 This kind of coordinated attack is particularly damaging because it combines the technical sophistication of an external